 So yeah.
 That’s the sister of mine that is here for a visit.
 She’s so rad and totally the young, cool aunt my kids adore.
 We love having her here!!
 Obviously, we outgrew those shenanigans and cannot live without each other.

 And for the record, I really am making turkey for Thanksgiving, even though I fully believe I’m 1/64th Italian.

 So, this recipe that I’m sharing with you all today is for almonds.
 But sweet and crunchy spiced almonds!
 Thank goodness I’m here to tell you these things!
 They are so so easy to throw together and you can change the spices up however you’d like.
 I was not originally going to post this recipe, but my husband and sister convinced me otherwise.
-They LOVED them in all their sweet and lovely gingerbread spiced glory, so here lies the recipe.
+They LOVED them in all their sweet and lovely cinnamon spiced glory, so here lies the recipe.

 They only take about 10 minutes of active time to make plus!
 They make great gifts or salad toppers.